• Best 30lb Reels for Saltwater Fishing

 Should I get spinning or conventional for 20lb?

-Get spinning if you mainly cast iron, swimbaits, or live bait — the casting distance advantage is significant.
-Get conventional if you mostly bait fish on party boats using dropper loops or slider rigs.
-Many anglers carry one of each.
+Go spinning if you mostly cast iron, swimbaits, or live bait.
+The casting distance advantage is real and obvious.
+Go conventional if you bait fish on party boats using dropper loops or slider rigs.
+Plenty of anglers carry one of each and use whichever matches the situation.

 Can I catch yellowtail on a 20lb reel?

-Yes — school-size yellowtail (10–20 lbs) are a blast on 20lb gear, especially on iron.
-For bigger yellowtail (25+ lbs), a 30lb setup gives you more margin, and a dedicated yellowtail reel is worth considering if you target them regularly.
+School-size yellowtail (10–20 lbs) are a blast on 20lb gear, especially on iron at the Coronados or Catalina.
+For bigger yellows in the 25+ lb range, a 30lb setup gives you more margin, and a dedicated yellowtail reel is worth having if you target them often.

 What’s the best first saltwater reel?

-The Daiwa BG MQ 4000 is the best entry point — excellent performance at a price that doesn’t hurt if saltwater is rough on it.
-Pair it with a 7-foot medium-heavy rod and 30lb braid, and you’re ready for most SoCal fishing.
-See our combo guide for a complete setup.
+The Daiwa BG MQ 4000.
+Strong performance at a price that doesn’t sting if the salt gets to it.
+Pair it with a 7-foot medium-heavy rod and 30lb braid and you’re ready for most SoCal fishing.
+See the combo guide for a complete setup.

 What line should I use on a 20lb reel?

-30–40lb braided line with a 20–25lb fluorocarbon leader.
-Braid gives you capacity, sensitivity, and casting distance; fluoro gives you invisibility and abrasion resistance near structure.
-See our line guide for specific brands.
+30–40lb braid with a 20–25lb fluorocarbon leader.
+Braid gives you capacity, sensitivity, and casting distance.
+Fluoro gives you invisibility and abrasion resistance near structure.
+The line guide has specific brand recommendations.

 What rod pairs best with a 20lb reel?